Mejri10/codewars-solutions/6-kyu/string-tops/python/README.md

 - The input strings may be very long.
 Make sure your solution has good performance.

 Check the test cases for more samples.

+# **Note** for C++

+Do not post an issue in my solution without checking if your returned string doesn't have some invisible characters.
+You read most probably outside of `msg` string.